hasinichandrakumar/Yappyy/replit.md

 - **Language**: TypeScript with ES modules
 - **Database**: PostgreSQL with Drizzle ORM, hosted on Neon serverless, fully migrated and operational with comprehensive schema
 - **Session Management**: Express sessions with PostgreSQL store
-- **Authentication**: Google OAuth (primary authentication system) with comprehensive user data protection.
-All user sessions, progress, and AI insights are securely tied to Google accounts.
-Anyone with a Google account can sign in.
-After successful OAuth authentication, users are redirected to `/dashboard` on the same domain.
+- **Authentication**: Replit Auth (primary authentication system) with comprehensive user data protection.
+All user sessions, progress, and AI insights are securely tied to Replit accounts.
+Users with Replit accounts can sign in through OpenID Connect.
+After successful authentication, users are redirected to the dashboard.
 - **Payload Limits**: Increased Express.js payload limit to 50mb for session saving and PDF export.

 ## Key Technical Implementations & Features